State needs to invest €20bn a year to achieve emissions target, IMF says

 Missed targets

-It noted that Ireland had missed its EU 2020 climate targets by a significant margin.
+It noted Ireland had missed its EU2020 climate targets by a significant margin.
 It also flagged the building and agricultural sectors as problematic areas when it came to reducing emissions.

 “Challenges are particularly large in the buildings and agricultural sectors, which together contribute three times as much to emissions in Ireland than they do in other EU countries,” it said.